-The Center for Child Injury Prevention Studies (CChIPS) at The Children's Hospital of Philadelphia Research Institute and The Ohio State University is a multi-site National Science Foundation Industry/University Cooperative Research Center (I/UCRC ) that focuses exclusively on making children and young adults safer.
-Through CChIPS, researchers from CHOP, The Ohio State University, and the University of Pennsylvania work side by side with Industry members to conduct translational research that is practical to Industry.
-Of the more than 40 I/UCRC designated centers nationwide, CChIPS is the only one that focuses solely on Pediatric Injury Prevention.
+The Center for Child Injury Prevention Studies (CChIPS) at the Children's Hospital of Philadelphia Research Institute and The Ohio State University (OSU) is a multi-site National Science Foundation Industry/University Cooperative Research Center (I/UCRC) that focuses exclusively on making children and young adults safer.
+Through CChIPS, researchers from CHOP, OSU, and the University of Pennsylvania work side by side with Industry members to conduct translational research that is practical to Industry.
+Of the more than 80 I/UCRC designated centers nationwide, CChIPS is the only one that focuses solely on pediatric injury prevention.

 - injury biomechanics, mechanisms, and tolerance